 In 1857, Dr. John A. Broadus, pastor of Charlottesville Baptist Church and founder of Albemarle Female Institute, held a revival service at the Institute and a young student, Lottie Moon, surrendered her life to Christ.
 She was baptized at Charlottesville Baptist Church, and in 1873 she sailed for China where she served as a Baptist missionary until her death forty years later.
 Today 45,000 Southern Baptist Churches participate in the Lottie Moon Christmas Offering, giving over 153 million dollars in 2017 to support foreign missions.

 The first college YMCA was organized at the University of Virginia in 1858.
 Two members of Charlottesville Baptist Church were influential in its organization.

 Leading up to the Civil War, First Baptist Church was the only church in Charlottesville where all races worshipped together.
 In 1865, First Baptist voted to assist the African-American population to begin their own Baptist Church, which today is known as First Baptist Church on West Main Street.
-We are extremely grateful to the Lord for the work that the Lord is doing through Pastor Hodari Hamilton and the FBC West Main congregation.
+We are extremely grateful to the Lord for our sister FBC on West Main!